kyle9021/pcee_compute_api_find_container_software_packages/README.md

 # script_big_load_1.sh: Instructions and Explaination:

-I wrote the frist script using the demo environment I had access to.
+I wrote the first script using the demo environment I had access to.
 Unfortunately, after working with a customer I soon realized the issues with keeping all the data in-memory.
 4,500 containers...etc.
 So as a stop-gap I wrote a second version of the script which dumps all the data to a temp.json file and then parses through that file and outputs it to a new report in csv format.
 Bottom line: if you're doing a demo.
 Use the first script I created if you'd like, but if it's for actual production.
 I'd strongly recommend the script_big_load.sh version.

 It's also worth mentioning that a more experienced engineer Tom Kishel, from PANW, created a python script which servers a similar function located in his repo [pc-toolbox](https://github.com/tkishel/pc-toolbox).
 I haven't tried it yet, but if it's anything like his other work; it won't disappoint.
 The downside is you'll need to understand working with venv and python libraries.
 I'll keep this here for those not wanting to go there.